umbaughl8410/WHSTechNotes/journal.md

 # September 2, 2025

 I have the no phone law becasue it sucks booty.
 If i cant have my phone for times i dont have to do something then it will be very very boring

+# September 8, 2025

+I am not really intrested in a career yet.
+I am basicaly doing this calss for the fun of it and to learn how to code just in case i need it.
+If in the future i want to have a job that involves codeing then i would be glad that i took this class.
+Like lets say i want to code a game with some of my friends, then i owuld remember this class and what i was taought.
+Then we could make the game and more if we wanted to.